Uncertainty-Aware Explanations Through Probabilistic Self-Explainable Neural Networks: Conclusions

 \section{Conclusions}

 In this paper we introduced Prob-PSENN, a novel Prototype-Based Self-Explainable Neural Network paradigm relying on a probabilistic generalization of the prototypes, which enhances the capabilities of the model in two key aspects.
 First, unlike previous approaches, our model is not restricted to a fixed number or set of prototypes.
 This enables Prob-PSENN to learn much more diverse prototypes, and to consider all of them when classifying an input, which represents a more flexible and robust approach.
 Second, our probabilistic approach equips Prob-PSENNs with tools to capture the uncertainty in both the prediction and the explanation of the network.
 This novel feature makes it possible to detect when the model is providing uncertain outcomes, substantially increasing the reliability of the model.
 We experimentally demonstrated how Prob-PSENNs provide more informative and trustworthy explanations than their non-probabilistic counterparts, while achieving superior or competitive predictive accuracies.
 Moreover, we show that the accuracy of Prob-PSENNs can be improved by leveraging their novel uncertainty-quantification capabilities, further enhancing their reliability.
+Finally, we demonstrate that Prob-PSENN extends naturally to tabular data, enabling interpretable decision-making beyond vision tasks.